flatironinstitute/sparse_dot/README.md

 If both matrices are sparse, they must be of the same type (CSC or CSR).
 There is no support currently for COO or BSR sparse matrices.
-Numpy (dense) arrays must be C-ordered and contiguous (these are the defaults in most situations).
+Numpy (dense) arrays must be contiguous in row-major (C) or column-major (F) order.
+The resulting arrays may be row-major or column-major order depending on input.

 This only does floating point data, and both matrices must be identical types.
 If `cast=True` non-float matrices will be converted to doubles,